cakephp/docs/en/orm/table-objects.rst

 .. php:method:: beforeRules(Event $event, Entity $entity, ArrayObject $options, $operation)

 The ``Model.beforeRules`` event is fired before an entity has rules applied.
-By stopping this event, you can return the final value of the rules checking operation.
+By stopping this event, you can return the value of the rules not checked yet by operation.

 afterRules